 A third option relating to where in the budget the procurement of SSBN(X)s are funded would be to shift the cost of SSBN(X) nuclear fuel cores from the Navy's shipbuilding account to the Operations and Maintenance, Navy (OMN) account or the Other Procurement, Navy (OPN) account.
 It is a long-standing budgeting practice in Navy shipbuilding to include the cost of the initial nuclear fuel core for a nuclear-powered ship in the procurement cost of that ship.
-A ship's nuclear fuel core, however, is the functional equivalent of the fossil fuel used by a conventionally powered Navy ship; it is instead funded on an annual basis through the OMN account.
-Since an SSBN(X) nuclear fuel core will likely cost a few hundred million dollars, shifting the cost of SSBN(X)
+A ship's nuclear fuel core, however, is the functional equivalent of the fossil fuel used by a conventionally powered Navy ship.
+Fossil fuel is not included in the procurement cost of conventionally powered Navy ships; it is instead funded on an annual basis through the OMN account.
+Since an SSBN(X) nuclear fuel core will likely cost a few hundred million dollars, 77 shifting the cost of SSBN(X)